The official blog of the Lung Institute.

 - Find new ways to connect with the world around you.
 Oftentimes when we feel sad, we isolate ourselves from the world around us.
 Feeling that connection again can be extremely therapeutic.
 Try going for a walk to get in touch with nature, care for a pet, volunteer, invite a friend to lunch or try out a new hobby.
 It won’t be easy at first, but the more you get out there, the easier it gets.

 This World Health Day, consider taking charge of your COPD and depression.
 It isn’t easy, but you’re not alone.
 We wish you the best, and encourage you to leave your comments below on what has helped you to feel better as you navigate this difficult disease.
-If you’re interested in learning more about how stem cell therapy has helped many people with COPD, please contact us.
+If you’re interested in learning more about how cellular therapy has helped many people with COPD, please contact us.